harrisonturton/wasm-ui/README.md

 }
 ```

-This will render a blue square that is 100 pixels wide and 100 pixels tall.
+This will render a blue square that is 100 pixels wide and 100 pixels tall that
+moves back and forth on the screen.

 Note the usage of `Default::default()`.
 This allows us to only define the fields
 we need, rather than being forced to specify every single in a widget.
 In this case, `Container` is defined like this: